 In addition to good weed control, a sound fertiliser program that considers the environmental impact yet provide sufficient nutrients at the right time must be in place.
 Adequate nutrients are needed throughout the season because deficiency at any stage could significantly affect yield.
 Even though N, P and K are the nutrients required in large amounts, others such as Cu, Zn, S, Mg etc are equally important and must be available in sufficient quantities because yield is determined by the most limiting factor.
 For instance, on average a maize crop would require approximately 250 kg N and less than 1 kg Zn.
 If Zn was insufficient, it wouldn’t matter if N was applied in the right amounts as maximum yield will be influenced by Zn availability.
 To allow for accurate assessment of the right nutrient and amount always consider 1) the soil test value and 2) the paddock yield potential.
 Nutrient application should match potential crop removal, considering what’s already in the soil.

-Some growers may choose to apply all N by planting time.
-While this might save application costs always consider the potential risks associated with N loss for your particular situation and the effect to the environment.
+It is no longer recommended to apply all of your nitrogen upfront.
 Nitrogen can be easily lost from the system through volatilisation, denitrification or leaching, potentially polluting waterways.
 Applying too much N too early when the crop does not need it increases chances of N sitting in the soil in a form it can be easily lost from the system.
 For instance, if soil saturation occurs after N fertiliser has been applied, a large amount of N could be potentially lost through leaching or denitrification.
 In general, the shorter the time interval between N application and crop uptake, the less likely the potential of N loss from the soil.

 While some nutrients are used in larger quantities at the front end of the season less than 20 % and 70% of the total N requirement is been taken up by V6 or flowering, respectively.
 N should hence be split applied to minimise potential losses and environmental pollution.